mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 ### 3.7 Set the language with `set_lang`

-This method lets you pass a user's language in to Snowplow:
+This method lets you pass a user's language into Snowplow:

 ```python
 s.set_lang( {{LANGUAGE}} )